westerndigitalcorporation/zonedstorage.io/docs/linux/fs.md

 This tool is available on <a href="https://github.com/westerndigitalcorporation/zonefs-tools" target="_blank">GitHub</a>.

-*zonefs-tools* also includes a test suite which can be run against any zoned block device, including
+*zonefs-tools* also includes a test suite that can be run against any zoned block device, including
 [*nullblk* block device created with zoned mode](../getting-started/nullblk.md).